Gothenburg – Charmingly different right by the sea

 The atmosphere in the city is one of easy-going genuineness.
 A strong coffee culture reveals itself in the tonnes of cafés which often serve their own roasted coffee.
 Gothenburg fashion is characterised by a relaxed but stylish tone.
 There is a bewildering variety of clothing and design boutiques, with a large number of local designers and vintage stores too.
 What’s more, they are all within walking distance from each other.

-During the summer, Gothenburg hosts a number of international music festivals and concerts right the centre of town: Way out West (MTV award for the most innovative festival 2011), Metaltown and Summerburst, just to mention a few.
+During the summer, Gothenburg hosts a number of international music festivals and concerts right the centre of town: Way out West (MTV award for the most innovative festival 2011 and on the top ten list of festivals in Europe by the Independent 2012), Metaltown and Summerburst, just to mention a few.
 Intimate club gigs and DJ performances can be found at the city’s bars and nightclubs.

 Gothenburg was appointed the Culinary Capital of Sweden 2012 and thus strengthened its reputation as a gastronomic hotspot in Northern Europe.
 Closeness to the sea results in top-quality, fresh fish and seafood and there is a strong tradition among local chefs to work with locally-produced and seasonal raw ingredients.